QC-Gaming1/g1-platform-testauto-interview/README.md

 (Given, When or Then)

-This is explained in the documentation from Cucumber as a way to force developers to write steps with a name that cannot gramatically be reused with other kinds of steps.
+This is explained in the documentation from Cucumber as a way to force developers to write steps with a name that cannot grammatically be reused with other kinds of steps.

 The result that we reached in our package is that: